Repopulation of wolves in California: Natural expansion

 The Lassen Pack, living in Lassen National Forest was confirmed in the fall of 2016.
 The first breeding male of the Lassen Pack was CA-08M, son of OR-7.
 In June 2017, CDFW biologists fitted the pack's breeding female, known as LAS01F, with a tracking collar.
 She is not related to known Oregon wolves, and genetic analysis indicates that she likely dispersed from some other part of the northern Rocky Mountain wolf population.
 Born in 2014, possibly in Wyoming where she has half-siblings, she traveled 800 miles or more through the Great Basin Desert in Utah and Nevada, or a much longer journey through Idaho and Oregon.
 The CDFW and the U.S. Forest Service traced the four pups from this second pack in 2017 to OR-7.
 The pair went on to have five pups in 2018, and four pups in 2019.
 CA-08M had not been detected with the pack since spring 2019.
 A black-colored adult male is the new breeding male, LAS16M, who began traveling with the pack as early as June 2019.
 The pack had two litters of four pups each in 2020 with LAS09F, a two-year-old female, also giving birth.
 LAS09F had six pups in 2021, but LAS01F had not been detected since fall 2020.
 Most of the Lassen Pack's activity has been tracked across the western parts of Lassen County, and the northernmost part of Plumas County.
 LAS13M, a collared young male from the pack, journeyed to Lake County, Oregon, in early October 2020.
 The Lassen Pack survived the Dixie Fire when it burned through their home range in August 2021.

 By 2019, 15 wolves in three different groups had become established in the Cascade Range of Oregon.
 Northern California is easily accessible as the Cascades extend southerly into the state.
 Wolves leave a scent trail that they can use to communicate and retrace their wanderings.
 Wildlife experts explain that it is possible for other wolves to follow said urine scent and these initial wolf sojourns can open up new territory.

 OR-85, a two-year-old male, left the Mt.
 Emily Pack in Oregon and traveled to Siskiyou County in November 2020.
-In January 2021, a female joined OR-85 in the northernmost part of California.
-Named the Whaleback Pack, the female is related to Oregon's Rogue Pack.
-In September 2021, CDFW wolf specialist Kent Laudon confirmed the Whaleback Pack had 7 pups.
+In January 2021, a female related to Oregon's Rogue Pack joined OR-85 in the northernmost part of California to form the Whaleback Pack.
+In September 2021, CDFW wolf specialist Kent Laudon confirmed the Whaleback Pack had seven pups.
 With both the Whaleback and Lassen packs having pups in 2021, the state had at least two wolf packs with pups for the first time in over a hundred years.
 In the spring of 2022, the Whaleback Pack had eight pups, all of which survived into the fall.
 The Lassen Pack had five pups in 2022.
 CDFW captured and collared two wolves in the Whaleback Pack in March 2023.
-They were able to track one wolf in Siskiyou County through "intermittent signals" coming from the malfunctioning collar.
+They were able to track one wolf in Siskiyou County through intermittent signals coming from a malfunctioning collar.